mgifford/drupal-security/src/php.rst

 As with Apache modules, look for what you can remove.
 You can display a list of enabled PHP modules and look for those which can be removed.
-From the command line you can get a list of php modules with:
+From the command line you can get a list of PHP modules with:

 .. code-block:: bash